Penicillin V Potassium

 |Disk diffusion (Zone

 diameter in mm)

 A report of “susceptible” indicates that the pathogen is likely to be inhibited by usually achievable concentrations of the antimicrobial compound in the blood.
 A report of “Intermediate” (I) indicates that the result should be considered equivocal, if the microorganism is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
 This category implies possible clinical applicability in body sites where the drug is physiologically concentrated or in situations where high dosage of the drug can be used.
 This category also provides a buffer zone that prevents small uncontrolled technical factors from causing major discrepancies in interpretation.
 A report of “resistant” indicates that the pathogen is not likely to be inhibited if the antimicrobial compound in the blood reaches the concentrations usually achievable; other therapy should be selected.

 Standardized susceptibility test procedures require the use of laboratory control microorganisms2,3,4.
 The 10 U penicillin disk and the standard penicillin powder should provide respectively the following zone diameters and MIC values in these laboratory test quality control strains:

 Indications and Usage for Penicillin V Potassium

-Penicillin V Potassium tablets are indicated in the treatment of mild to moderately severe infections due to penicillin G-sensitive microorganisms.
-Therapy should be guided by bacteriologic studies (including sensitivity tests) and by clinical response.
+Penicillin V Potassium Tablets, USP are indicated in the treatment of mild to moderately severe infections due to penicillin G-sensitive microorganisms.
+Therapy should be guided by bacteriological studies (including sensitivity tests) and by clinical response.